 - 40 Stuart Road, SE15 3BE

-Accessibility: A step to get in.
-Once you're in, the bar, seating, and toilets are all on the same level.
+Accessibility: A large step to get in.
+Once you're in, the bar, seating, toilets, and garden are all on the same level.